BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ## Referral system rewarding functionality

 In a standard referral system, you have 2 parties: the original user and the invitee.
 Our system is flexible enough to handle rewards for all users for any actions.
-Here are a couple example scenarios:
+Here are a some example scenarios:

 1) Reward the original user for taking action (eg. inviting, purchasing, etc)